 Text Graham Wood Styling Leana Schoeman Photographs Elsa Young

-This article was originally featured in the August 2011 issue of House & Leisure.
+This article was originally published in the April 2010 issue of House and Leisure.